 This moment was the start of what has been the most remarkable broad-based black economic empowerment (BBBEE) journey that South Africa has yet witnessed.
-GPI has grown from humble beginnings into a powerhouse in the South African food, leisure and gaming industry, with assets worth billions of Rands, a landmark listing on the JSE Limited (JSE), and the rest of Africa in its sights.
+GPI has grown from humble beginnings into a significant investor in the South African leisure and gaming industry with extremely valuable and sought after assets and a landmark listing on the Johannesburg Stock Exchange.

 GPI's beneficiaries are mainly thousands of ordinary shareholders from the marginalised communities in Cape Town's historically disadvantaged areas, who bought into the GPI dream and committed their hard-earned savings – money that meant GPI could bring capital, and not just promises, to the negotiating table when it made its first foray into the business world.